sirinath/pagedjs-website/content/documentation/07-generated-content-in-margin-boxes.md

 # colorPrimary: "#aaa"
 # colorHeading: "white"
 intro: "Running headers, footnotes, stuff in margins and so on."
+part: 7
 ---

 ## Margin boxes of a page

 A page box consists of two types of area: page area and page margin boxes.

 The **page area** is the content area of a page box.
 It is the  space into which all your HTML content will flow.
 When this content runs out of room, another page will be automatically created.
-It's what the chuncker part of Paged.js do.
+It's what the chunker part of Paged.js do.

 The margins of a page are divided into sixteen boxes where you can put generated content like page number and running heads.
 These boxes are called **margin boxes**.